Global search

 If you register to be kept informed, Maurice Blackburn or Phi Finney McDonald will notify you of any important developments in the Google Play Store Class Action or steps you need to take.

 If you have questions, please refer to the FAQs below.
-If you contact us with questions other than about the current opt-out process, there may be a delay in us responding as we prioritise queries relating to the opt out process.
+If you contact us, there may be a delay in us responding given the size of this class action and the number of Australians potentially impacted.

 Frequently asked questions

 Class members in a class action are not individually responsible for the legal costs associated with bringing the class action.
-In a class action, only the Applicants are responsible for the costs.
+In a class action, only the Applicants are responsible for the costs

 Class members are “bound” by the outcome in the class action, unless they have opted out of the proceeding.
 A binding result can happen in two ways being either a judgment following a trial, or a settlement at any time.
-If there is a judgment or a settlement of a class action class members will not be able pursue the same claims and may not be able to pursue similar or related claims against the Respondent in other legal proceedings.
+If there is a judgment or a settlement of a class action class members will not be able pursue the same claims and may not be able to pursue similar or related claims against the Respondent/s in other legal proceedings.
 Class members should note that:

 This class action is brought by the Applicants, Brett McDonald and Dark Ice Interactive Pty Limited, on their own behalf and on behalf of all persons who are “class members” as defined in the proceeding.